-- The patient is in bed, HOB @ 15°.
-He is on a ventilator (see settings, tube placement, etc. above).
-Students should assess the patient and document a ventilator check. - Facilitator Note - Ten minutes after the student scans any QR Code: Chest ♠, the iPad will alert students with a "dinging sound" and display a plaque that reads, "Labs and imaging have resulted." - After student's view both the labs and imaging, a plaque automatically appears on the iPad that reads, "New orders received."

-Expected Student Behaviors

-- Perform appropriate hand hygiene and infection control - Introduce themselves and verify the patient (can scan QR Code: Patient ID) - Obtain vital signs and interpret for a pediatric patient - This patient would have vitals similar to an adult of his size. - o Perform a focused respiratory assessment - Inspection Students will not find any abnormalities.
-(May scan QR Code: IV) - Palpation Students will not find any abnormalities. - Percussion All areas have hyperresonant tones. - Auscultation Scan QR Code: Chest - There are ten QR codes to apply to the chest see above Chest QR Code chart for locations
+- Patient Overview - The patient is in bed, HOB @ 15°.
+He is on a ventilator (see settings, tube placement, etc... above).
+Students should assess the patient and document a ventilator check. - o Facilitator Note - Ten minutes after the student scans any QR Code: Chest (), the iPad will alert students with a "dinging sound" and display a plaque that reads, "Labs and imaging have resulted." - After student's view both the labs and imaging, a plaque automatically appears on the iPad that reads, "New orders received." - Expected Student Behaviors - Perform appropriate hand hygiene and infection control - Introduce themselves and verify the patient (can scan QR Code: Patient ID) - Obtain vital signs and interpret for a pediatric patient - This patient would have vitals similar to an adult of his size. - Perform a focused respiratory assessment - Inspection Students will not find any abnormalities.
+(May scan QR Code: IV) - Palpation Students will not find any abnormalities. - Percussion All areas have hyperresonant tones. - Auscultation Scan QR Code: Chest 4 - There are ten QR codes applied to the chest see above Chest QR Code chart for locations - Students will hear nearly absent breath sounds on the right and diffuse I & E wheezes in all left lung fields.
+However, the left anterior and posterior upper lobes have much louder wheezes than all other lung fields.

-- Student will hear diffuse I & E wheezes in all lung fields.
-However, anterior and posterior upper lobes have much louder wheezes than all other lung fields. - Optional: Students may want to administer a prn Albuterol nebulizer (QR Code: Albuterol).
-However, it is ordered every 1-hour prn and the MAR reads that it was last given 15 minutes ago. - Perform Ventilator check - Students should document the ventilator check on the provided Ventilator Flowsheet.
-See Appendix A. - Students should perform all appropriate math calculations and document findings on the provided Ventilator Flowsheet. - o Perform Suctioning - Students may suction the patient as part of this assessment.
-Open or closed suction can be done at the discretion of the facilitator. - o Recognize and respond to abnormal findings - Labs and Imaging will result ten minutes after the student scans any QR Code: Chest ◆). - Students should view and interpret the resulted labs and imaging. - Technician Prompts - None - Possible Facilitator Questions - Analyze the vital signs: are they within normal limits for his age? - Analyze the findings from your physical assessment: do you have any concerns? - Analyze your finding from the ventilator check: do you have any concerns? - Tabbed iPad Prompts & Content
+- Perform Ventilator check - Students should document the ventilator check on the provided Ventilator Flowsheet.
+See Appendix A. - Students should perform all appropriate math calculations and document findings on the provided Ventilator Flowsheet. - Perform Suctioning - Students may suction the patient as part of this assessment.
+Open or closed suction can be done at the discretion of the facilitator. - Recognize and respond to abnormal findings - Labs and Imaging will result ten minutes after the student scans any QR Code: Chest 4. - Students should view and interpret the resulted labs and imaging.
+See State 2. - Technician Prompts - o None - Possible Facilitator Questions - Analyze the vital signs: are they within normal limits for his age? - Analyze the findings from your physical assessment: do you have any concerns?
+Note: at this time discuss the nearly absent breath sounds on the right. - Analyze your finding from the ventilator check: do you have any concerns? - Tabbed iPad Prompts & Content